 Let's put Spanish peanut production with late planting dates in perspective by looking at the issue of days to maturity for the common Texas A&M Spanish peanut lines Tamspan 90 and OLin.
 I estimate ~140-145 days to maturity under normal conditions.
-For this crop planted on June 1 above Littlefield, the average killing frost is October 22^{nd} .
-From June 1 then a 'typical' estimated maturity date is October 13^{th} , within 10 days of a killing frost.
-And cool weather can be expected after September 20^{th} to achieve minimal heat unit accumulation that far north in a typical year.
+For this crop planted on June 1 above Littlefield, the average killing frost is October 22nd.
+From June 1 then a 'typical' estimated maturity date is October 13th, within 10 days of a killing frost.
+And cool weather can be expected after September 20th to achieve minimal heat unit accumulation that far north in a typical year.
 Grade will be lower.
-Missing even just 3-4 days of earlier planting in lat May and early June can be equivalent to 10 or more days to maturity in terms of heat unit accumulation in late September/early October.
+Each missed day of planting in early or mid June is equivalent to 4-5 days of delayed maturity in terms of heat unit accumulation in late September to mid October.

 Further varietal considerations: Estimating 140 days to maturity for Tamspan 90 (conventional O/L line), OLin (high oleic, +5 days to maturity relative to Tamspan 90), and Spanco (conventional, -5 days, little disease resistance compared to Tamspan 90).
 I do not recommend the small-seeded runner type peanut AgraTech 9899-14 (used in the Spanish market as a high oleic peanut) which is in fact a runner peanut with maturity at least 10-14 days longer than Tamspan 90, and probably should not be planted after mid-May in Lamb Co. or late May in Dawson-Gaines.
-A short maturity variety Pronto, usually available from Clint Williams, could reduce Spanish maturity to near 130 days.
+A short maturity variety Pronto, usually available from Clint Williams, could reduce Spanish maturity by at least 10 days.
+Pronto yielded about 10% less than the above Spanish lines in AgriLife Extension Spanish variety trials in 2007.